 In a wide local excision, the cancer is removed along with a large amount of normal tissue around it (called wide margins).
 Removing this healthy tissue makes it less likely that any cancer cells are left behind.
 If not enough skin remains to cover the area, a skin graft may be taken from another part of the body and placed over the area.

 Using the Mohs technique, the surgeon removes a layer of the skin that the tumor may have invaded and then checks the sample under a microscope right away.
 If it contains cancer, another layer is removed and examined.
 This process is repeated until the skin samples are found to be free of cancer cells.

 This process is slow, but it means that more normal tissue near the tumor can be saved.
 This creates a better appearance and function after surgery.
 This is a highly specialized technique that should be used only by doctors who have been trained in this specific type of surgery.
-It is used for pre-cancerous conditions and for some cancers that have not invaded deeply into the penis
+It can be used for carcinoma in situ (CIS), where the cancer is in only the top layers of the skin, and for some early-stage cancers that have not grown deeply into the penis

 Partial or total penectomy

 This operation removes part or all of the penis.
 It is the most common and most effective way to treat a penile cancer that has grown deeply inside the penis.
 The goal is to remove all of the cancer.
 To do this the surgeon needs to remove some of the normal looking penis as well.
 The surgeon will try to leave as much of the shaft as possible.

 The operation is called a partial penectomy if only the end of the penis is removed (and some shaft remains).